conjugated estrogens (oral) (cont.)

 Conjugated estrogens can pass into breast milk and may harm a nursing baby.
 This medicine may also slow breast milk production.
 Do not use if you are breast-feeding a baby.

 Do not give this medication to anyone under 18 years old without the advice of a doctor.

 How should I take conjugated estrogens (Cenestin, Enjuvia, Premarin)?

 Conjugated estrogens are sometimes taken on a daily basis.
 For certain conditions, the medication is given in a cycle, such as 3 weeks on followed by 1 week off.
-Follow the directions on your prescription label.
+Follow your doctor's instructions.

 Have regular physical exams and self-examine your breasts for lumps on a monthly basis while using conjugated estrogens.

-To be sure this medication is not causing harmful effects, your blood will need to be tested on a regular basis.
+To be sure this medication is helping your condition and not causing harmful effects, your blood will need to be tested often.
 Your thyroid function may also need to be tested.
-Do not miss any scheduled appointments.
+Visit your doctor regularly.